Neuroinflammation in Lyme Disease

 Why symptoms fluctuate

-Neuroinflammation is dynamic, meaning symptoms frequently change over time.
+Neuroinflammation and neuroimmune signaling are dynamic, meaning symptoms may change over time.

 - Periods of mental clarity followed by brain fog